lsst-dm/dmtn-056/index.rst

 where :ref:`ConcreteDataset` is any kind of in-memory object supported by the butler.

-In practice delegates the actual IO to a lower level butler which may be another :ref:`StorageButler` or a :ref:`PrimitiveButler` (in which case it will map the :ref:`DatasetRef` to a :ref:`Key`).
+In practice delegates the actual IO to a lower level butler which may be another :ref:`StorageButler` or a :ref:`PrimitiveButler` (in which case it will map the :ref:`DatasetRef` to a Key).

 .. _AssociationButler: